fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCacheAccessKey.md

 # New-AzureManagedCacheAccessKey

 ## SYNOPSIS
-Creates access keys for an azure_2 Cache.
+Creates access keys for an Azure Cache.

 ## SYNTAX